-In terms of building wealth and laying the foundations for your retirement, there’s no safer bet than real estate investment.
-However, not all investments are best suited to every investor.
-Depending on your goals and financial situation, some options are better than others, and it’s up to every investor to decide what those are.
+There’s no safer bet than real estate investment in building wealth and laying the foundations for your retirement.
+However, not all assets are best suited to every investor.
+Depending on your goals and financial means, some options are better than others, and it’s up to every investor to decide what they are.
 But, for most investors, the choice comes down to REITs (hands-off) or rentals (hands-on).
-Today’s article looks at both these options and what a beginner investor needs to know about them when making this decision.
-Hopefully, by the end of this, you’ll know exactly which option is best for you.
+Today’s article looks at these options and what a beginner investor needs to know about them when making this decision.
+Hopefully, you’ll know which option is best for you by this end.

 Rental PropertiesRental Properties

-This is what most people think about when it comes to real estate investing.
-Buying properties that you renovate to raise the market value and rent out to tenants.
+This is what most people think about when it comes to real estate investing—buying properties that you renovate to raise the market value and rent out to tenants.
 This is super easy to get started with.
 All you need to do is enlist the help of an experienced buyer’s agent, shop for property, purchase, and then start looking for a tenant.
-But while there’s a lot of advantages to this approach, there’s also a lot of responsibilities that you need to be ready for.
+But while there are a lot of advantages to this approach, there are also landlord responsibilities you’ll need to be ready for.

 Advantages of Rental PropertiesAdvantages of Rental Properties